General Grant Information

-To be eligible for Arts Council funding, organizations must 1) be nonprofit, 2) must have been producing quality arts programs for at least two consecutive years, and 3) must have prior-year organizational cash operating expenses of at least $20,000.
+To be eligible for Arts Council funding, organizations 1) must be nonprofit organization (or an organization that has applied for non-profit status using a fiscal agent*), 2) must have been producing quality arts programs for at least two consecutive years, and 3) must have prior-year organizational cash operating expenses of at least $20,000.
 Tribal organizations must represent state or federally-recognized tribes.

 The Arts Council recognizes that more than one-fourth of the state’s population is African American, Asian American, Latino, and Native American people.
 The Arts Council strives to provide a representative portion of grant funds for arts programming that reflects the racial and ethnic diversity of the state.
 In reviewing grant applications, the Arts Council takes into account all state funds to which an applicant has access or which the applicant has received.

 The Arts Council makes lateral grants to other state government organizations on a limited basis for distinctly innovative projects.